sinceohsix/lcdl-repo/README.md

 **Downloading from a repository**
 In order to download apps from a repository, you must first add one.
 Directions for this are below.
 When a repository is added you will be able to simply run LC-DL and see it in your repository list.
 You can open it and select an app to download it.

+#### Adding Repositories:
+To add a repository to LC-DL you can either tap the "Add Repo to LC-DL" button if available.
+Otherwise there will be a code you can use to save the repository.
+To add this repository, scroll to the top of the page and tap the button!

 ## Available Apps:
 This is a list of every app currently available in this repository.
 If you have LC-DL installed you can tap the "Install" button to install it.